Robert P. George

-The admission office evaluates students based on their merits as applicants, without regard to whether or not they applied for aid.
+The admission office evaluates students based on their merits as applicants, without regard to whether they applied for aid.
 Princeton meets the full, demonstrated financial need of any admitted student who applied for financial aid.
-Currently, 58 percent of our undergraduates receive financial aid.
+Currently, about 60 percent of our undergraduates receive financial aid.

 How would I pay for four years of college?

 Many families rely on some sort of financial aid to help defray the cost of college.
 Princeton offers an outstanding financial aid program.
 Our financial aid awards meet 100 percent of demonstrated financial need using a combination of a grant (money that is not repaid) and a campus job of 7-8 hours per week during the school year.
-The average grant for the 2008-2009 school year is $36,000.
+The average grant for the entering class of 2017 is $39,350.
 Princeton’s financial aid package does not require a student to borrow, although some students may request a loan for a variety of reasons, such as purchasing a computer.
 Learn more about Princeton’s “no loan” financial aid program.

 Families who do not receive financial aid or who wish to spread their contribution over a longer payment period after graduation may consider a variety of financing options.